Investin-pro/Investin_docs/docs/index.md

 # Overview

-Investin is a decentralized fund management protocol that facilitates trustless interactions between prospecting investors and aspiring traders, the protocol provides an open market for investors and traders to exchange their offering in a trustless and non-custodial environment i.e. both parties need not worry about custody of assets or management.
+Investin is the first decentralized fund management protocol live on Solana and Binance smart chain that facilitates trustless interactions between prospecting investors and aspiring traders, the protocol provides an open market for investors and traders to exchange their offering in a trustless and non-custodial environment i.e. both parties need not worry about custody of assets or management.

 ## Protocol Users